 Johnson: Russian invasion of Ukraine is a catastrophe for our continent

-Ursula von der Leyen, president of the European Commission, accused Vladimir Putin of ‘bringing war back to Europe’ following his military invasion.
+European Commission president Ursula von der Leyen accused Vladimir Putin of ‘bringing war back to Europe’ following his military invasion.

 Boris Johnson said Russian President Vladimir Putin’s invasion of Ukraine is a “catastrophe for our continent”, as he called on world leaders to meet and plan a response.